Thanks you Ed. It was the trip of a lifetime. Your Peru itinerary covered everything we wanted in the time we had.

 Set in the picturesque mountain and sea landscape of the Hermanus area in the Western Cape, the exotic, stone and thatch retreat of Grootbos Garden Lodge is one of two lodges in the private 2,500 hectare Grootbos Nature Reserve.
 Perched on a slope of the Duineveld Mountain, Garden Lodge is surrounded by multi-hued flowers and lush fynbos foliage.

 The Garden Route is an area of natural wilderness with endless expanses of untamed forest and pristine beaches.
-Imposing mountains line the roads and waterfalls cascade into blue-green seas from dramatic cliffs.
+Majestic mountains line the roads and waterfalls cascade into blue-green seas from dramatic cliffs.
 Perched on the edge of a lagoon, the town of Knysna was established in the gold rush of 1804 and is a hub of local arts and crafts.

 Bentota is a small beach front town less than two hours drive south of Colombo, located on the southern tip of the Galle District of the Southern Province.
 Made up of several beautiful beaches it is a popular destination to partake in watersports such as wind surfing and water skiing.